 When taken at high doses, with alcohol or with over-the-counter (OTC) medicines, stimulants can cause irregular heartbeat, dangerously high body temperatures and the potential for seizures or heart failure.

 Stimulants can be addictive.
 The more you take, the easier it is to get hooked.
 When stimulants are taken over a long period of time, stimulant abusers run the risk of developing suicidal or homicidal tendencies, paranoia, and cardiovascular collapse.4

 The Bottom Line

-Some people mistakenly believe that prescription stimulants can give them energy, help them focus and help them perform better in school.
-If you haven’t been diagnosed with a condition that requires taking these drugs, and aren’t taking them under a doctor’s supervision, the long-term effects of prescription pill abuse can be not only dangerous, but deadly.
+Some people mistakenly believe that prescription stimulants can give them energy, help them focus, and help them perform better in school.
+If you haven’t been diagnosed with a condition that requires taking these drugs, and aren’t taking them under a doctor’s supervision, the long-term effects of prescription drug abuse can be not only dangerous but deadly.

 If you’re suffering from prescription pill abuse, contact us today.